michaelklishin/quartzite/README.md

  * Support all commonly used Quartz features but follow the 80/20 rule
  * Be (reasonably) idiomatic but easy to understand for people familiar with Quartz
- * Integrate with JodaTime and possibly other things, like [Monger, a modern Clojure MongoDB client](https://github.com/michaelklishin/monger) does
+ * Integrate with libraries like JodaTime where appropriate, like [Monger, a modern Clojure MongoDB client](https://github.com/michaelklishin/monger) does
  * Not a half-assed effort: libraries should be well maintained and test-driven or not be open sourced in the first place